 SOCIETY FOR ADVANCED CELL CULTURE MODELLING FOR AFRICA CONFERENCE

-The SACCMA inaugural meeting and first conference, that was due to take place from 21 to 24 March 2020, had to be postponed until further notice due to the outbrake of the Covid-19 Virus in South Africa.
-Pending the travel bans and other precautionary measures taken by authoroties, the The SACCMA Conference organising committee will communicate a suitable date towards the end of 2020 to all relevant parties as soon as possible.
+The SACCMA inaugural meeting and first conference, that was due to take place from 21 to 24 March 2020, had to be postponed due to the outbreak of the Covid-19 Virus and the subsequent worldwide Lock-down.
+Pending travel bans and other precautionary measures taken by authorities, the SACCMA Conference will take place 9 - 12 October 2022.

 PURPOSE OF THE CONFERENCE